Ka7arotto/emlog/xss-4.md

 ### Vulnerability Description

-EmlogPro version 2.5.4 has a stored XSS vulnerability in the article category feature.
-These vulnerabilities occur due to insufficient input validation and sanitization, allowing an attacker to inject malicious scripts into the database through a normal user account.
-When the backend administrator enters the comment management page, the malicious code is automatically inserted into the page, triggering the XSS vulnerability.
+There are stored XSS vulnerabilities in the article classification function of the latest version of EmlogPro 2.5.4.
+These vulnerabilities occur due to insufficient input validation and sanitization, allowing attackers to inject malicious scripts into the database.
+Then when clicking on the article classification page, malicious code will be automatically inserted into the page to trigger the XSS vulnerability.

 Official website: [https://www.emlog.net/](https://www.emlog.net/)
 Source code repository: [https://www.emlog.net/download](https://www.emlog.net/download)